My Dear Son,

 However, once you entered elementary school, the issues started to mount.
 And that’s when I knew that we had to take action.

 I know your school days are hard.
-Auditory processing disorder in 2nd grade is a lot to handle.
+Struggling with learning in 2nd grade is a lot to handle.

 I know your teacher likes her students to read out loud.
 And so it breaks my heart to think what that must be like for you.
 I know what lengths you will go to avoid reading at home, no matter how much I tell you not to be embarrassed about your reading.
 It must be torture for you to have to do that in front of your friends and your teacher.